Pride parade: Twin Cities (Minneapolis & St. Paul)

+The most prominent event is the Ashley Rukes Pride Parade, named after the late parade organizer and transgender activist.
+Held on the Sunday of Pride weekend, the parade winds its way down Hennepin Avenue in Minneapolis, drawing crowds of more than 200,000.

 Oceania

 Australia

 Australia's first pride marches were held during a national Gay Pride Week in September 1973 organised by gay liberation groups in Sydney, Melbourne, Adelaide, and Brisbane.

-The Sydney Gay & Lesbian Mardi Gras is the largest Australian pride event and one of the largest in the world.
+The Sydney Gay and Lesbian Mardi Gras is the largest Australian pride event and one of the largest in the world.
 The inaugural event was held on 24 June 1978, and was organised by the Gay Solidarity Group and was intended to be a street festival, one of three events as part of a Day of International Gay Solidarity, produced in response to a call from the organisers of the San Francisco Gay Freedom Day, and highlighting local gay and lesbian rights issues.
 Following a police riot and assault at the end of the street festival, 53 were arrested; with over 120 more arrested at subsequent protests.
 The then Sydney Gay Mardi Gras subsequently became an annual event from 1979.
-The parade is held at night with ~12,000 participants on and around elaborate floats.
+The parade is held at night with ≈12,000 participants on and around elaborate floats.

 Brisbane's Pride March began in July 1990, and is organised by Brisbane Pride.
 The March kicks off the Brisbane Pride Festival.

 Perth's Pride March was established in October 1990, by the newly formed WA Pride Collective (now WA Pride).

-Melbourne's Pride March, now part of the Midsumma Festival (1989-), was established in 1996.
+Melbourne's Pride March, now part of the Midsumma Festival (1989–), was established in 1996.
 The event sees over 5000 participating in the Parade, and 20,000 lining Fitzroy Street, St Kilda.

-Adelaide's Pride March was established in 2003, on the anniversary of their first Pride March in 1973.
+Adelaide's Pride March was established on an annual basis in 2003, on the anniversary of their first Pride March in 1973.
 Since then, the Adelaide Pride March has opened the annual Feast Festival.